liquidity-network/liquidity-sdk/docs/guide/index.rst

    cp config.template.json config.json
 .. highlight:: none

-Your configuration file should look like the following
+Your configuration file should look like the following.

 Mainnet
 """""""